sebagomez/azurestorageexplorer/README.md

 # Azure Storage Explorer

 Azure Storage Web Explorer makes it easier for developers to browse and manage Blobs, Queues and Tables from Azure Storage.
 You'll no longer have to install a local client to do that.
-It was originally developed in C# with asp.net and WebForms 2.0, but now it has been migrated to .net Core ~~2.1~~ ~~2.2~~ 3.1 and Angular.
+It was originally developed in C# with asp.net and WebForms 2.0, but now it has been migrated to .NET ~~Core 2.1, 2.2, 3.1~~ 5.0 and Angular.

 To login just enter your account name and key or SAS ([Shared Access Signature](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account#manage-your-storage-account))